dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ```

 :::tip
 In your source file, you can also use the **Generate model** button to create a new model file for each source.
-This will create a new file in the models directory with the given source name and fill in the SQL code of the source definition.
+This creates a new file in the `models` directory with the given source name and fill in the SQL code of the source definition.
 :::

-4. Hover over the `models` directory and click the **...**, then select **Create file**.
+4. Hover over the `models` directory and click the three dot menu (**...**), then select **Create file**.
 5. Name the file `staging/stripe/src_stripe.yml` , then click **Create**.
 6. Copy the following text into the file and click **Save**.